Rammsauer/greenwashing/README.md

     Me too.
 I got a stomach full of
     Xanax.
 I took what was left of a bottle.
 Might've been too much.

+Jack looks exasperated, turns TO LOOK INTO THE CAMERA.
 </pre>